andro404-MC/quigo/README.md

 # Quigo-gui

-A simple Google Gemini prompter made with [fyne](https://github.com/fyne-io/fyne/) and the Power of Go
+A simple Google Gemini prompter made with [fyne](https://github.com/fyne-io/fyne/) and the Power of Go.

 ## Todo :

-- Provide a way to add custom prompts
+- Provide a way to add/remove prompts..